The Fury

 The inciting incident occurs at 14 minutes when Childress orchestrates a terrorist attack on the beach to fake Peter's death and kidnap Robin, violently severing the father-son relationship and forcing Peter into hiding..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Peter decides to actively infiltrate the Paragon Institute by finding Gillian, another psychic teenager, betting that she will lead him to Robin and Childress's operation., moving from reaction to action.
+This indicates the protagonist's commitment to Peter decides to actively infiltrate the Paragon Institute by finding Gillian, another psychic teenager, betting that she will lead him to Robin and Childress's operation., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Robin dies from the strain of his uncontrolled psychic powers, the ultimate "whiff of death."
-Peter has lost his son forever—not just to Childress, but to death itself., shows the protagonist at their lowest point.
+Peter has lost his son forever—not just to Childress, but to death itself., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Peter realizes that stopping Childress is no longer about rescue—it's about justice and preventing other children from suffering Robin's fate.
 Gillian chooses to weaponize her own powers for this one righteous purpose., demonstrating the transformation achieved throughout the journey.